Assembly Square: Smart growth development

 Later in 2006, Somerville Mayor Joseph Curtatone aided in bringing FRIT and IKEA together to come up with a feasible redevelopment plan consistent with the new vision.
 FRIT and IKEA agreed to trade parcels, moving IKEA inland from its initial site and leaving the waterfront open for FRIT to create pedestrian friendly, mixed-use development.
 The new plan, developed by Street-Works Studio LLC for Federal Realty, integrated residential, office, retail and open space across the site and embraced the waterfront for public use and a future transit stop.
 Street-Works Studio worked with project-wide consultants to ensure phasing, retail connectedness, developed design guidelines, and brought an important human-scale aesthetic to the project, thinking of the "whole" and every user experience, not just on a block by block basis.
 This new plan was welcomed by those who had previously opposed the IKEA development.
 The land swap was executed in October 2009 solidifying the vision of the district.

 After more than a decade of planning, IKEA formally pulled out of the Assembly Square project in July 2012, stating that its Stoughton store was sufficient to serve the state.
 The next year, it was announced that FRIT would purchase the 12 acre from IKEA.
 This sale means that FRIT owns nearly all of the property at Assembly Square.

 After two years of preparing the former brownfields site, the ground was broken in April 2012 for two residential apartment blocks, a new main street, and a new MBTA transit infill station.
 The apartment buildings, the Avalon at Assembly Square (195 units) and AVA Somerville (253 units), are designed by Elkus Manfredi Architects and developed by AvalonBay Communities Inc., a US-based Real Estate Investment Trust and manager of luxury apartments.

 In 2016, Sports Authority closed after the chain went out of business and was replaced by Burlington in 2018.
 A.C.
 Moore also closed in 2016 and was replaced by Trader Joe's in 2017, with Xfinity joining in 2019.

-On September 3, 2019, Sears announced that Kmart would be closing in November 2019.
+In November 2019, Kmart was closed by Sears, marking the closure of the last of the marketplace's original anchors after 38 years.